Fire-friend/dugMatting/README.md

 **Training**:

 We built a standard framework that supports distributed training and easy to extend custom methods.
+The custom instruction can be seen in [here]().

 You can modify the  *config/ITMODNet_config.yaml* and then run as follows: